-Running a small business has its’ ups and downs, and so does your business cash flow.
-Having enough cash is vital to the long term success of your business.
+Running a small business has its ups and downs, and so does your business’s cash flow.
+Having enough cash is vital to the long-term success of your business.
 The challenge for most is managing the peaks and valleys of their business cycles.
 You may think it doesn’t really matter as long as your income statement shows a profit, right?
-While profitability is certainly important, thriving businesses know that there are a few key advantages of cash flow in startup financing of a business.
+While profitability is certainly important, thriving businesses know that there are a few key advantages of cash flow in the startup financing of a business.

-Properly managing expenses is a responsibility of running a small business.
-Some are monthly dues like rent and utilities, while others like payroll, might be paid weekly.
+Properly managing expenses is the responsibility of running a small business.
+Some are monthly dues like rent and utilities, while others, like payroll, might be paid weekly.
 Certain suppliers may have flexible payment terms or offer grace periods that can help when cash is tight.

-It’s important to have a system in place to monitor your incoming cash and a schedule for your payments.
-This will ensure you stay current with your expenses and also help you budget with up to date dues.
+It’s significant to have a system in place to monitor your incoming cash and a schedule for your payments.
+This will ensure you stay current with your expenses and help you with up-to-date budget dues.
 Having a healthy cash flow will help you weather tough times without hurting your credit.

-Whether you’re expanding to new product lines, adding locations or simply increasing your marketing, healthy cash flow will give you a competitive edge in your marketplace.
-Growth opportunities are a matter of timing, and cash strapped businesses aren’t in the position to act when the time comes.
+Whether you’re expanding to new product lines, adding locations, or simply increasing your marketing, healthy cash flow will give you a competitive edge in your marketplace.
+Growth opportunities are a matter of timing, and cash-strapped businesses aren’t in a position to act when the time comes.
 Having control of your cash flow will help you make better business decisions and take advantage of great opportunities.

 Healthy cash flow is a key factor that lenders evaluate when deciding to extend credit to your business.
-Having a history of the positive cash flow will tell lenders you manage your business responsibly.
-Short terms loans can help you take advantage of the growth opportunities mentioned above and they are the easiest small business loans to obtain.
+A positive cash flow history will tell lenders you manage your business responsibly.
+Short terms loans can help you take advantage of the growth opportunities mentioned above, and they are the easiest small business loans to obtain.
 Working capital loans can provide an influx of cash to keep your business stable during down cycles or times of increased cash outlay, like ramping up inventory for the holidays.
 Whether you work with a bank or an alternative lender, cash flow will be part of what determines the financing available for your business.

 Cash flow is the lifeblood of a small business.
 Monitor it closely and use it as a competitive advantage for your business.